|

 research/statistics continues.
 The diploma can be gained in co-operation

 with the partner university.
+The degree

 Successful